-- i. support a pay for performance culture - ii. support a focus on the long-term interests of IBAL and balance the interests of its stakeholders, including employees , customers and shareholders - iii. are aligned with the business strategy, corporate culture and values - iv. are designed to avoid conflicts of interest - v. are aligned with IBAL's overall risk appetite, support a strong focus on risk control and protection of a sound capital base, promote robust and effective risk management, taking into account all risks including reputational risks and risks resulting from the mis-selling of products, and do not promote risk-taking behaviour that is outside the risk tolerance of IBAL - vi. treat employees fairly across the globe - vii. are gender neutral: female and male workers will be equally remunerated for equal work or work of equal value - viii. support the development of employees - ix. ensure that monetary and/or non-monetary forms of remuneration do not introduce incentives whereby relevant persons favour their own interests, or IBAL's interests, to the detriment of others, and - x. ensure that the interests of shareholders and other stakeholders are not impaired in the short, medium and long-term.
+- i. support a pay for performance culture - ii. support a focus on the long-term interests of ING Bank Group and balance the interests of its stakeholders, including employees, customers and shareholders, in addition to the long-term sustainability of IBAL - iii. are aligned with the business strategy, corporate culture and values - iv. are designed to avoid conflicts of interest - v. are aligned with IBAL's overall risk appetite, support a strong focus on risk control and protection of a soundcapital base, promote robust and effective risk management, taking into account all risks including reputational risks and risks resulting from the mis-selling of products, and do not promote risk-taking behaviour that is outside the risk tolerance of IBAL - vi. treat employees fairly across the globe - vii. are gender neutral: female and male workers will be equally remunerated for equal work or work of equal value - viii. support the development of employees - ix. ensure that monetary and/or non-monetary forms of remuneration do not introduce incentives whereby relevant persons favour their own interests, or IBAL's interests, to the detriment of others - x. ensure that the interests of shareholders and other stakeholders are not impaired in the short, medium and long-term, and - xi. comply with Australian regulations.